Olena Lymareva-Flink

 Olena Lymareva-Flink, (born June 3, 1992 in Severodonetsk) is a Ukrainian indoor volleyball player.
-She is a current member of the Terville-Florange Olympique Club in French Pro F-league.
+She is a current member of the Volley Lugano in Switzerland NLA-league.

 Lymareva-Flink transfer from her home country Ukraine 2014 to Finland.
 She played two years with LP Viesti (LP Salo) and won one championships, one silver medal and two time Finnish Cup.
 She also played in 2014–15 CEV Women's Champions League on her first year in Finland.

 2016-2017 she played first in Turkey for Kazan BS before entering A2-league in Italy for the rest of the season playing for Soverato.
 2017-2018 season she spend again in Turkey, this time in Yesilyurt.

 After finishing season Lymareva-Flink went to play in the Philippines for Petro Gazz Angels team at Philippines 2018 Premier Volleyball League Reinforced Conference.

 2018-2019 season she played from December until the end of the season for her hometown team LP Viesti winning second Finish championship.
 After the season she went to represent again PVL-team at Philippines, this time PacificTown-Army Lady Troopers.
 They won bronze medals.

 For the season 2019-2020 Lymareva-Flink moved to Hungarian Extraliga team Fatum-Nyíregyháza.

-2020-2021 season Lymareva-Flink is playing in France, Terville-Florange OC.
+2020-2023 seasons Lymareva-Flink played in France: Terville-Florange OC., Saint Raphael and Vandoeuvre-Nancy.

 She played mostly as outside spiker, but also as opposite.